raspberrypilearning/pacman-terminal/en/step_3.md

   ![Shell Prompt](images/shellprompt.png)

-+ After the `$` or shell prompt, type or copy and paste:
++ Next to the `$` (the shell prompt), type or copy and paste:
   ```
   wget -O - http://rpf.io/pacmanstart | bash
   ```
-  You will see a lot of text appear in the terminal, this means it is downloading the files to start the treasure hunt.
-Please note that downloading files and running them automatically using the `| bash` code at the end is generally not very secure because it means you are downloading files and then running them without checking them first.
-However, this is the easiest way to start the treasure hunt and shows you how easy it is to download viruses.
++ Press the <kbd>Enter</kbd> key to run this line of code.
+You will see a lot of text appear in the terminal.
+This means it is downloading the files to start the treasure hunt.

+  **Note:** the `| bash` command at the end automatically runs the file you're downloading.
+Using this command is generally not very secure because it means your computer will run the downloaded files without you checking them first.
+However, here it is the easiest way to start the treasure hunt and shows you how easy it is to download viruses.

-+ Press `Ctrl l` to clear the terminal
++ Press <kbd>Ctrl l</kbd> to clear the terminal window.

-Next, learn how to navigate the command line so you can start finding and catching ghosts.
+Next you'll learn how to navigate the command line so you can start finding and catching ghosts.